idaholab/moose/framework/doc/content/source/meshgenerators/MeshCollectionGenerator.md

 # MeshCollectionGenerator

+!syntax description /MeshGenerators/MeshCollectionGenerator

 ## Overview

-The `MeshCollectionGenerator` creates a new mesh that is a collection of submeshes (provides in the `inputs` parameter`), The submeshes are not linked in any way and interaction between them only occurs due to contact or other constraints.
+The `MeshCollectionGenerator` creates a new mesh that is a collection of sub-meshes (provided in the `inputs` parameter).
+The sub-meshes are not linked in any way and interaction between them only occurs due to contact or other constraints.

-## Further MeshCollectionGenerator Documentation

 !syntax parameters /MeshGenerators/MeshCollectionGenerator